Aadhar96/fwdpp/doc/md/overview.md

 Passing in the diploid type itself would allow checking of any data present in custom diploid types (male, female, etc.).
 It is likely that such a change will happen in a future release.

-### Fitness
+### Calculating a diploid's genetic value

+For simulations with fitness effects, we need to:

+1. Take the data in a diploid's gametes and calculate some quantity.
+Call it the genetic value, which is a `double`.
+2. Convert that value into fitness, which is a non-negative `double`.

+For standard population-genetic simulations, the mapping of genetic value to fitness is trivial.
+Often, it is as simple as `max(0.0,genetic_value);`.

+For simulations of quantitative traits, there are probably extra steps involved:

+1. Is the final trait value going to be a combination of genetic value plus random noise?
+2. What is the mapping of final trait value to fitness?
+For example--Gaussian stabilizing selection or a linear selection gradient?

+For quantitative genetic simulations, the genetic value is a `double` that can take on any finite value.

-A fitness function has the following signature:
+We define the following conventions:

+1. Fitnesses must be \f$w \geq 0\f$ and a mutant-free diploid would have a fitness of \f$w=1\f$.
+2. Genetic values use for quantitative trait simulations must be \f$-\infty \lt g \lt \infty\f$ and a mutant-free diploid would have \f$g=0\f$.

+The challenge is to write functions to calculate `g` and map them onto the correct scale.

+__fwdpp__ has a simple requirement for the signature of a function to calculate a genetic value:

 ```cpp
 std::function<double(const diploid_t &, const gcont_t &, const mcont_t &)>
 ```

 In other words, it take a diploid, a container of gametes, and a container of mutations as arguments.
-Using that information, fitness is calculated and returned as a double.
+Using that information, the genetic value is calculated and returned as a double.

+For the case of a single locus/region simulation, the library provides efficient implementations of two standard models:

+* `KTfwd::additive_diploid` applies an additive model with dominance.
+* `KTfwd::multiplicative_diploid` applies a multiplicative model with dominance.

+By default, both of these function objects map genetic values to fitness when constructing the return value.
+This is done via calls to `KTfwd::aw` or `KTfwd::mw`, respectively.
+This behavior may be changed by passing in a differnt policy to the object's constructor--`KTfwd::atrait()` and `KTfwd::mtrait()`, respectively, change the behavior of each type to return a trait value centered on zero.